Review

 What to watch

-• Entry price ~2x Jobber's ($59 vs $29 annual)
+• Entry price ~2x Jobber's at one user ($59 vs $29 annual)

 • Lighter enterprise reporting than ServiceTitan